Assisi and Italian Country Charm

 Basilica of St. Mary of the Angels

-This huge basilica, built around St. Francis' humble chapel — towers above the buildings of Santa Maria degli Angeli — the modern part of Assisi in the flat valley below the hill town (open daily until 19:30, but closes for about two hours in the early afternoon).
+A grandiose church built around St. Francis' humble chapel, towers above the buildings of Santa Maria degli Angeli — the modern part of Assisi in the flat valley below the hill town — which marks the spot where Francis lived, worked, and died.
+Open daily until 19:30, but closes for about two hours in the early afternoon.
 Modest dress is required — no shorts or tank tops.

 The basilica rises where, in 1226, St. Francis was buried (with the outcasts he had stood by) outside of his town on the "Hill of the Damned" — now called the "Hill of Paradise."
 The basilica is frescoed from top to bottom with scenes by the leading artists of the day: Cimabue, Giotto, Simone Martini, and Pietro Lorenzetti.
 A 13th-century historian wrote, "No more exquisite monument to the Lord has been built."
 Modest dress is required to enter the church — no above-the-knee skirts or shorts and no sleeveless tops for men, women, or children.